servetti-polito/neubot/doc/neubot.1.rst

                   }}

 **/api/data**
-  This API allows you to retrieve the results collected during Neubot tests via the ``GET`` method.
+  This API allows you to retrieve the data collected during Neubot tests via the ``GET`` method.
 As we have a single API for all tests, you must provide the test name using the query string.

-  This API returns a JSON that serializes a list of dictionaries, in which each dictionary is the result of a test.
+  This API returns a JSON that serializes a list of dictionaries, in which each dictionary is the data collected during a test.

   The API accepts the following query-string parameters:

   **test=string**
-    This parameter is mandatory and specifies the test whose results you want to retrieve.
+    This parameter is mandatory and specifies the test whose data you want to retrieve.

   **since=integer**
-    Returns only the results collected after the specified time (indicated as the number of seconds elapsed since the midnight of January, 1st 1970).
+    Returns only the data collected after the specified time (indicated as the number of seconds elapsed since the midnight of January, 1st 1970).

   **until=integer**
-    Returns only the results collected before the specified time (indicated as the number of seconds elapsed since midnight of January, 1st 1970).
+    Returns only the data collected before the specified time (indicated as the number of seconds elapsed since midnight of January, 1st 1970).

   **debug=integer**
     When nonzero, the API returns a pretty-printed JSON.
 Otherwise, the JSON is serialized on a single line.

-  The ``bittorrent`` test result is represented by a dictionary that contains the following fields:
+  We represent data collected by the ``bittorrent`` test with a dictionary that contains the following fields:

     **connect_time (float)**
       RTT estimated by measuring the time that connect() takes